BabylonJS/OldDocumentationSite/content/overviews/Standard/Behaviors.md

 * `name`: Return the name of the behavior
 * `attach(node)`: This function will be called when a behavior is attached to a node.
 This is where the behavior will hook into useful events
 * `detach(node)`: This function will be called when a behavior is detached from a node.
 The behavior must clear any associated resources and unhook all events

+If behaviors rely on animation, the following **static** properties will be available:
+* `EasingFunction`: Define the easing function used animations
+* `EasingMode`: Define the easing mode used by animations

 You can add behaviors to node objects (lights, cameras and meshes).
 Every node provides the following entry points:
 * `addBehavior(behavior)`: Use this function to attach a behavior to a given node